-Because entrance requirements change from year to year and differ among schools, students are encouraged to work closely with the pre-medicine advisor, Wendy Gorman, and to become familiar with the requirements of the professional schools to which they plan to apply.
-In general though, the following coursework is recommended (note that AP credit may not be accepted at some medical schools without taking additional college courses):
+Because entrance requirements change from year to year and differ among schools, students are encouraged to become familiar with the requirements of the professional schools to which they plan to apply, and to work closely with their academic advisor and the pre-medicine advisor, Wendy Gorman, to plan for the completion of courses required for their major(s) as well as by the professional schools.
+The following coursework should meet or exceed recommended prerequisites for most health care professional programs (note that AP or CLEP credit may not be accepted at some professional schools without taking additional college courses).